Tag Archives: books

 Mansfield Madness:

-In material (mundane) consciousness, we focus on all things external and temporary.
-Unfortunately, the body, unlike the eternal self, doesn’t last.
-Bhakti-yoga is the better option.
-It’s a process of connecting to the most fundamental and (even better), the eternal part of ourselves.
-Philosophers like Socrates recommended getting in touch with self and Jane Austen wrote about it in her novels.
-What’s res interesting is that her heroines ‘meditate.’
-Literally, Jane Austen used this term, “meditation” which, 250 years ago (in 2026) just means to spend some time in silence or prayer.
-Anne Elliot, the heroine of Persuasion, is nearly overwhelmed, at the end of the novel, when she is finally assured that Captain Wentworth still loves her.
-She retreats to her room for a few minutes to steady her emotions, by meditation.
-Years before, Anne had refused his marriage proposal, on the advice of a mother-figure (owing to Wentworth’s lack of fortune and position), yet Anne had been deeply in love.
-So after Wentworth comes back to her, Anne experiences feelings of such happiness that she finds herself needing to meditate.
+Philosophers like Socrates recommended getting in touch with self and Jane Austen wrote about it.
+What’s interesting is that her heroines ‘meditate.’
+Literally, Jane used this term, “meditation” which, 250 years ago (this is 2026) meant to spend time in silence or prayer.
+Anne Elliot, the heroine of Persuasion, finds herself in need of meditation when she is finally assured that Captain Wentworth still loves her!
+Years before, Anne had refused his marriage proposal, on the advice of a mother-figure.
+So when Wentworth comes back to her and (again) proposes to her, Anne experiences feelings of such happiness that she finds herself needing to meditate.
 “An interval of meditation, serious and grateful, was the best corrective of every thing dangerous in such high-wrought felicity…” (Persuasion, Ch.
 11).
 Meditation helps us clarify our thoughts and feelings.
-In Pride & Prejudice, after reading Mr. Darcy’s letter, which unfolded all her prideful misconceptions about him, Elizabeth meditated on the truth of the ‘evidence’ and exclaims, “Till this moment I never knew myself.”
+In Pride & Prejudice, after reading (and rereading), and thinking very deeply about Mr. Darcy’s letter, which made her only too aware of all her prideful misconceptions about him, Elizabeth finally exclaims, “Till this moment I never knew myself.”
 (Ch.
 36).
 From that point in the novel, Elizabeth and Darcy gradually begin to understand each other.
 The more they know about themselves, the better they respect and appreciate each other and at last they are able to “connect.”
-They each experienced their own personal realization, each confronts their mistaken attitudes.
 Without honestly understanding themselves first, they never would have been able to love and respect each other.
 Truly a romantic relationship!
+This can happen for us also!
+We are meant to have loving relationships.

-Again, by beginning the process of yoga, we will gradually remove the intense identification with these material bodies, and be free to really share love with others, like Elizabeth and Darcy discovered their appreciation for each other.
+Again, by beginning the process of yoga, we will gradually remove the intense identification with these material bodies, and be free to really share love with others, just as Elizabeth and Darcy discovered their appreciation for each other.
 Love develops as we reciprocate feelings of friendship, respect and gratitude towards each other.

 So, having said this much, this blog was supposed to be about Mansfield Park, wasn’t it?
 Mansfield Park is a challenging novel for many readers.
 In this novel, both men and women are equally liable to fall in love and “check out” in terms of rational thinking.
 Omg.
 It’s such an old story!
 The hero, Edmund Bertram, develops a dangerous infatuation with the artful and seductive Mary Crawford.
 Initially, he sees the faults in her thinking and behavior, yet he is gradually blinded.
 Her beauty, her harp-playing …and Cupid’s arrow!
 He forgets all her faults and only sees her alluring charms.
 She’s the “one and only”perfect partner for him!
 Never mind that she has no interest in religion (Edmund is serious about becoming a clergyman), and no interest in morality either.
 Her brother, Henry, is just like her and seduces Edmund’s sister, Maria into an adulterous relationship, (one that inevitably becomes an excruciatingly public affair and ends her life in privileged high society), and devastates her family.
 How many of us have been there?
 Our love endorphins raging, we imagine that we know someone, only to find out, that they are not a good choice.
 These days, we tend to move a bit too fast, miss all the red flags, and find out too late.
 Don’t be in a rush.
 Be your own friend and go slow during the dating process.